binaryphile/binaryphile.github.io/_posts/2018-07-22-nix-language-primer.md

 Nix REPL
 --------

+Playing with expressions in the nix command-line interpreter (Read-Evaluate-Print-Loop) is encouraged.

+In nix 1:

-{% highlight bash %}
+{% highlight nix %}
 nix-env -ibA nixpkgs.nix-repl
 nix-repl
 {% endhighlight %}

-Playing with expressions in the nix command-line interpreter (Read-Evaluate-Print-Loop) is encouraged.
+Nix 2 includes the repl by default.
+You can access with:

+{% highlight nix %}
+nix repl
+{% endhighlight %}

 Whitespace
 ----------